 With the help of this Poker School you'll learn how to play poker and be winning at the poker tables in no time.
 We will show you the mechanics of the game, and guide you through your first visit to the PokerStars tables.
 You will be given the chance to test your knowledge with a series of small quizzes and can interact with our live trainers, who have a wealth of experience to share.

+You can also visit our poker forums to ask questions of top pros and your fellow members.
 You can revisit previous lessons to refresh your knowledge, or press on through numerous courses as your understanding grows.
 PokerStars School is carefully designed to be fun, informative and interactive and open up the wide world of poker to everyone.

-It might seem like a lot of theory - at least at the beginning - but there are plenty of opportunities to get involved and give you confidence for when you first take a seat at the table.
-You will find our unique hand replayers embedded in some articles, which freeze the action at key stages in poker hands and allow you to make a decision, giving guidance towards the correct play.
+It might seem like a lot - at least at the beginning - but there are plenty of opportunities to get involved and give you confidence for when you first take a seat at the table.
+You will find our unique hand replayer embedded in some articles, which freeze the action at key stages in poker hands and allow you to make a decision, giving guidance towards the correct play.

 The course is divided into chapters, comprising several linked lessons.
-Although most of the course is designed to be read and understood in chronological order, there are some times you may want to skip back to refresh your memory of previous lessons.
+Although most of the course is designed to be read and understood in chronological order, there are some times you may want to go back to refresh your memory of previous lessons.

 All of what you learn in the Poker Basics course is crucial, regardless of what order you read it.
 If things don't seem to be going so well, you should go back and review.

 The Poker Basics course is the foundation on which your poker game will be built, so make sure those foundations are rock solid.

 At the end of each lesson in the course, you will find a short exercise, usually comprising four or five questions.
 You should attempt to answer these before you move on to the next article.
 The questions directly relate to what you have learned in the lesson, so read carefully to make sure you answer correctly.